 While NPPD has always utilized opportunities for investment recovery, a milestone step was taken in 2000 when an Investment Recovery Coordinator position was authorized and tasked with identifying and utilizing opportunities to increase IR activities and returns throughout NPPD.
-The success of investment recovery activities is evidenced by the fact that from 2003 through 2010 an average annual return of approximately $1.3 million has been realized.
+In 2012, a second full-time investment recovery position was added to support the program.
+The success of investment recovery activities is evidenced by the fact that since the initial Recovery Coordinator position was authorized an average annual return of approximately $1.1 million has been realized.
 It is expected that this positive trend will continue.

 Investment Recovery can also be an integral part of pollution prevention (P2).
 There can be opportunities for investment recovery in each of the 3Rs of pollution prevention.

 - Recycle – Materials such as scrap steel, copper, and aluminum wire can be sold for recycling and represent revenue.

 - Reuse – Recovered dollars can come from the sale of transformers, vehicles, computer and office equipment that may no longer be useful to NPPD, but still have useful life, and be of value to someone else.

 - Reduce – carefully monitoring inventories of equipment, materials, and supplies, especially those that have a pre-determined shelf-life, and making sure excessive inventories are not maintained.
 This is often referred to “just-in-time” inventory.